saltyrtc/saltyrtc-meta/Task-WebRTC.md

 This task uses the end-to-end encryption techniques of SaltyRTC to set up a secure WebRTC peer-to-peer connection.
 It also adds another security layer for data channels that are available to users.
-The signalling channel will persist after being handed over to a dedicated data channel once the peer-to-peer connection has been set up.
-Therefore, further signalling communication between the peers does not require a dedicated WebSocket connection over a SaltyRTC server.
+The signalling channel will persist and should be handed over to a dedicated data channel once the peer-to-peer connection has been set up.
+Therefore, further signalling communication between the peers may not require a dedicated WebSocket connection over a SaltyRTC server.

 # Conventions